manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 The first step in robotics is to bringup the rUBot mecanum robot in our generated virtual world.
 This means:
 - Open Gazebo with the designed virtual world
 - spawn our robot in the designed virtual world
-- and opened Rviz to see the topic messages.
+- and open Rviz to see the topic messages.

 This is defined in "rubot_bringup_sw.launch" file.
 ``` shell